SAP/business-document-processing/doc_inf_ext_exercises/README.md

 ## Exercise 1 - Set up Document Information Extraction Service and UI

-After completing below step you will have access for Document Information Extraction Service and its UI Application
+After completing the step below, you will have access for Document Information Extraction Service and its UI Application

 1. Follow this [tutorial](https://developers.sap.com/tutorials/cp-aibus-dox-booster-app.html) to create instance of Document Information Extraction Service and Subscribe to UI.